MaxJackson/HSL_Dev/README.md

 Download this repository and unzip it in your directory of choice.

+Double-click on setup.bat to run the setup batch file.

 ## Usage
 To use these scripts, double click on their associated batch file.
 Alternatively, open a command line in the script's directory and enter `python script_name.py`.